yangh567/level4-project/manual.md

-* *1. Run "python classify_gene_type.py" under "src/single_top_driver_gene_prediction" to performing the training of classifier on the single top driver gene's mutation status and evaluate on the model as well as extracting sigature weights.*
+* *1. Run "python classify_gene_type.py" under "src/single_top_driver_gene_prediction" to performing the training of classifier on the single top driver gene's mutation status and evaluate on the model as well as extracting signature weights.*